htc-mmvp2010-javascriptForDesigners/MADlibs/README.md

 You should already have cloned the repo to your local system.
 Now checkout the current branch.

-git checkout step2-toggleClasses
+git checkout step3-addEnterKeyAndReset

-Step 2:
+Step 3:

-Toggle classes with javascript to control the display of which panel, input or story, is shown.
+Capture the enter key to call writeStory as additional method besides clicking the button.
+Finish reset of form with the again button.